 Narrowing the Field

-There are a few things to consider when narrowing your lightweight options down to the best stroller for you.
+When narrowing your lightweight options down to the best stroller for you, there are a few things to consider.
 Keeping your goals in mind will go a long way in getting the stroller you need without going over budget or buying more than you need.
-While features are important, we feel that how you plan to use this kind of gear is more important and will give you the features you need by default.
+While features are important, we feel that how you plan to use this gear type is more important and will give you the features you need by default.
 In the long run, it will save you time, money, and possible frustration if you know your goals before you buy.

 Where are you going?

-The first thing to consider is where will you be using this stroller, and why do you need a lightweight product?
+The first thing to consider is where you will use this stroller and why you need a lightweight product.
 Is this for semi-regular commuting in an urban environment, or is it a tourist helper for museum strolling?
 How you plan to use your stroller, where you plan to go, and the kind of surfaces you cover should influence your buying decision.

-Knowing how your stroller will be used can be the difference between buying a product that fails to meet your needs and finding the perfect fit.
+Knowing how you will use your stroller can be the difference between buying a product that fails to meet your needs and finding the perfect fit.
 Being honest about how you plan to use your stroller will go a long way in determining which style will meet your needs the best.

-You know where you are going, you know how long you will be gone, now you need to know how often you plan to go.
+You know where you are going and how long you will be gone; now, you need to know how often you plan to go.
 If your plans include regular use weekly, you will probably want a quality stroller with more features, and you won't mind paying a little more to get more.
-If you think you are only using it for one trip to Disneyland, then finding an inexpensive option might be a better fit.
+If you think you are only using it for one trip to Disneyland, finding an inexpensive option might be a better fit.

-It can be difficult to justify a higher-priced item if you only need it for a few occasions.
+It can be difficult to justify a higher-priced item if you only need it occasionally.
 You may be able to "make do" with fewer features if the stroller use is infrequent.
-However, if you plan to use your lightweight stroller semi-regularly, then it might be worth spending extra to get a higher quality item with more features or better performance.
-How often you use this kind of gear can help you decide how much stroller you really need and how much you want to spend to get it.
+However, if you plan to use your lightweight stroller semi-regularly, it might be worth spending extra to get a higher-quality item with more features or better performance.
+How often you use this kind of gear can help you decide how much stroller you need and how much you want to spend to get it.

 Buying the less expensive, high-ranking Delta Children LX Side by Side may be all you need for the family vacation.
-Given that the stroller scored fairly well in our testing, it is likely to meet your needs without serious frustration.
-However, if you plan to use your stroller semi-regularly, then it will need more bells and whistles to get the job done without frustration and inconvenience, so you may want to choose a stroller with more features to avoid disappointment.
+Given that the stroller scored reasonably well in our testing, it will likely meet your needs without significant frustration.
+However, suppose you plan to use your stroller semi-regularly.
+In that case, it will need more bells and whistles to get the job done without frustration and inconvenience, so you may want to choose a stroller with more features to avoid disappointment.

 For some families, the budget will be their first consideration.
 For others, it may be further down on their list of priorities.
-Either way, it is hard to ignore budget for some baby gear items.
-Luckily, this type of gear offers options at a large variety of price points.
-Once you've answered the questions above, you will likely be looking at only a few choices.
+Either way, it is hard to ignore the budget for some baby gear items.
+Luckily, this type of gear offers options at various price points.
+Once you've answered the questions above, you will likely look at only a few choices.
 Narrowing it down from here could be achieved by looking at price, overall performance score, or both.